tianxin10125/siteproxy/README_english.md

 7. Open and modify the config.json file, saving it:
    {
       "proxy_url": "https://your-proxy.domain.name", // This is your proxy server domain, must be https please.
       "token_prefix": "/user-SetYourPasswordHere/",  // This acts as your site password to prevent unauthorized access.
-Keep the slashes at the start and end.
+Keep the slashes at the start and end. empty password means no password is needed.
       "local_listen_port": 5006, // Do not modify this, to keep it consistent with the previous nginx configuration.
       "description": "Note: The token_prefix acts as the site password.
 Please set it carefully.
 The proxy_url combined with the token_prefix forms the access URL."
    }